erroronline1/caro/readme.md

 ## Frontend design
 All requests have to be routed through the api-object to ensure proper result processing, offline fallback and user validation. (./js/api.js)

-A service-worker catches requests, routes if available or returns a cached response for connectivity exceptions. (./service-worker.js)
+A Service-Worker catches requests, routes if available or returns a cached response for connectivity exceptions. (./service-worker.js)

 Dialog-, Toast- and Assemble-classes parse accordingly prepared responses to the interface. (./js/assemble.js), examples of the frontend-syntax can be found importing unittest.js and calling `rendertest('documents')` and `rendertest('app')` from the console.